lucaslingle/pytorch_ppo_atari/README.md

 In the future, we would like to implement training pipelines for other RL algorithms such as [Deep Q-Learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) and [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952).
-We would also to add support for recurrent policies like LSTMs, SNAILs and Transformers.
+We would also like to add support for recurrent policies like LSTMs, SNAILs and Transformers.
 Some of these recurrent architectures may also require special environments in order to provide a value-add, so we have deferred such an implementation to the future.